TritonDataCenter/smartos-docs/dirty-docs/migrating-from-esxi-4.x.md

 And now for something completely different
 ----------------------------------------------

 Now comes the fun part, create the new VM.
-Look at [How to create a Virtual Machine in SmartOS](How%20to%20create%20a%20Virtual%20Machine%20in%20SmartOS.html " How to create a Virtual Machine in SmartOS") for details.
+Look at [How to create a Virtual Machine in SmartOS][create-vm] for details.
 Only addition here: you need to create a disk with the correct size for each .vmdk you want to import.
 You can double-check the size of the virtual disk with qemu-img:

+[create-vm]: how-to-create-a-virtual-machine-in-smartos.md

 <div class="code panel" style="border-width: 1px;">